PereViader/ManualDi/README.md

 - There are other construction methods other than `FromConstructor` available.
 - The object graph is created taking into account the dependency order defined implicitly in the parameters requested
 - The object graph is initialized in the same order it is created in
-- Once the object graph is created and initialized, Startup registrations are called
+- Once the object graph is created and initialized, Startup registrations are

 # Container Lifecycle